undistro/zora/docs/cluster-scan.md

 | -        | Range of values      | `30 4-6 * * *` runs at minute 30 of the 4th, 5th, and 6th hour.                                    |
 | /        | Step values          | `20/15 * * * *` runs every 15 minutes starting from minute 20 through 59 (minutes 20, 35, and 50). |

+Now Zora is ready to help you to identify potential issues and vulnerabilities in your kubernetes clusters.

+You can check the scans status and the reported issues by the following steps:

 ## List cluster scans